Bedrooms and Bathrooms

 The rest of the house is spacious, with a large entrance hall, large dining room and comfortable living room.
 Both front and back yards are fenced in, and over a hundred acres of woods, streams and meadows complete the outdoor scene.

-"This plantation will forever stand out as a sublime destination."
+"This estate will forever stand out as a sublime destination."

 “Lightwood is as close to heaven on earth as you can get.”